sdsddsd1/mywayland/README.md

 If you have ideas on how to improve the situation, get in touch.
 ```

-## NoXwayland
+## NoXland
 ```
-Noxwayland is an approach to ditch as many X dependencies as possible.
+NoXland is an approach to ditch as many X dependencies as possible.
 At least `libxkbcommon` and `xkeyboard-config` are needed but performance in
 webkit2gtk is significantly worse.
 Wyeb and Surfer are working examples.
 More investigation is needed to find out which libraries are required by `mesa` to get a reasonable performance.